Recreation Facilities Re-Opening Plan

 - Avoid touching surfaces/equipment, as they are not being disinfected

-- We may close facilities if physical distancing and sanitizing protocols are not maintained.
+- We may close facilities, or revoke field permits if physical distancing and sanitizing protocols are not maintained.

 Sport Courts and Athletic Fields